Al-Hira: Islamic Conquest and Abbasid Period

 Al-Hira was conquered by Muslim forces in 633 CE during the early Islamic expansion into Mesopotamia.
-The city surrendered peacefully after a brief siege led by Khalid ibn al-Walid, commander of the Rashidun Caliphate’s army.
+The city surrendered peacefully after a brief siege led by Khalid ibn al-Walid, commander of the Rashidun Caliphate's army.
 Al-Hira was one of the first major urban centers to fall under Muslim control in Iraq.

 Despite losing its political significance to the newly established city of Kufa—founded in 638 CE just a few miles to the north—Al-Hira remained inhabited during the early Islamic period and played a role in several historical events.

 Throughout the Umayyad and Abbasid eras, various caliphs and dignitaries visited or temporarily resided in Al-Hira.
 Among them were Abu al-Abbas al-Saffah, the first Abbasid caliph, and Harun al-Rashid, who visited the city multiple times and established a temporary residence there.

 Al-Hira retained some of its population and importance until the 10th century, after which it gradually declined.
-The Mongol invasion and the Sack of Baghdad (1258) marked the final end of the city’s historical presence.
-Some of its inhabitants later migrated to other cities, including Nishapur in Khurasan, which had a quarter named after Al-Hira.
+The Mongol invasion and the Sack of Baghdad (1258) marked the final end of the city's historical presence.
+Some of its inhabitants later migrated to other cities, including Nishapur in Khorasan, which had a quarter named after Al-Hira.

 By the 13th century, Al-Hira had effectively ceased to exist as a functioning city, leaving behind ruins and cultural memory.

-Culture and Literature
+Culture and literature

 Al-Hira was a vibrant cultural center, particularly during the Lakhmid era.
 The city was renowned for its promotion of poetry, literature, education, and religious scholarship.
 Its rulers actively supported poets, theologians, and intellectuals, offering them patronage and a platform at court.

 Numerous schools and religious institutions flourished in the city, contributing to its reputation as a major seat of learning in pre-Islamic Arabia.
 One of the notable poets who studied in Al-Hira was al-Muraqqish al-Akbar.
 Children from nearby villages, such as al-Naqira, attended classes to learn reading and writing.
 The script used in Al-Hira, known as the Hiri script, was a derivative of the Aramaic alphabet and is considered a precursor to the Arabic script.